danday74/shelljs.exec/README.md

 This is a zero-dependency module

-It takes 2 arguments, the command to execute and an [options object](#options-object)

 <br>

 ## Usage

+This module takes 2 arguments, the command to execute and an [options object](#options-object)

 On success: